Degree and Certificate Programs

 MD/MS in Clinical Investigation The dual MD/MSCI is designed for students interested in translational research who wish to develop skills needed to succeed in their future careers.
 Courses include: Research Design, Biostatistics, Epidemiology, Drug Design, Grant Writing, and others.
 Most of the classes are offered in the first year of the program, with the second year reserved for a smaller number of classes and more intensive research expectation.

-Summer Intensive Program in Translational Research Methodologies provides a cohesive foundation in clinical research methods, biostatistics, medical bioinformatics, and ethics.
+INTREPID: A Summer Intensive Program in Translational Research Methodologies provides a cohesive foundation in clinical research methods, biostatistics, medical bioinformatics, and ethics.
 The program will be most useful to participants with limited formal didactic training in research methodologies who wish to rapidly develop skills for more advanced study and for participation in new or ongoing research projects.
 Commitment to full-time attendance for the duration of the course is required.
 Faculty is drawn from NYU’s School of Medicine and the Graduate School of Arts and Sciences.
 Individuals successfully completing the program will receive a Certificate in Translational Research, offered by NYU School of Medicine via TREC, and approved by the New York State Department of Education.

 Masters of Science in Clinical Investigation for Board Eligible Clinicians (Comparative Effectiveness Track).
 The goal of this program is to increase the nation’s supply of physician-investigators conducting Comparative Effectiveness Research centered around health decisions affecting urban under-served communities.
 The Mentored Career Development in Comparative Effectiveness Research Program is structured upon mentorship, coursework and electives.
 This three-year training program will provide a substantive foundation in the knowledge, skills and experience essential for competitive research career.
 All scholars have been paired with a comparative effectiveness mentor and meet on a regular basis to ensure that research projects and productivity benchmarks are met.